M-Kolacz/basketball-team-selector/docs/templates/ui/view-implementation.md

 </implementation_approach>

 Carefully analyze the implementation plan and rules.
-Pay special attention to component structure, API integration requirements, and user interactions described in the plan.
+Pay special attention to component structure, server action integration requirements, and user interactions described in the plan.

 Execute the following steps to implement the frontend view: